 The ACH Network is a highly reliable and efficient nationwide batch-oriented electronic funds transfer system governed by the NACHA OPERATING RULES which provide for the interbank clearing of electronic payments for participating depository financial institutions.
-The American Clearing House Association, Federal Reserve (“FED ACH”), Electronic Payments Network, and Visa act as ACH Operators, central clearing facilities through which financial institutions transmit or receive ACH entries.
+The American Clearing House Association, Federal Reserve (“FED ACH”), Electronic Payments Network, and Visa act as ACH Service and Operators, central clearing facilities through which financial institutions transmit or receive ACH entries.
 The ACHA (American Clearing House Association) is one of the three private sector ACH operators in the United States.
 The FED ACH is the only public sector processor and currently handles approximately 85 percent of ACH transactions between financial institutions.

 The Presentment and Return Cycle:

 The process of banks and/or ACH Processors submitting transactions into the ACH System is called “Presentment”.
 The initial time that a check is submitted into the ACH System (aka ACH Network) it is called a 1st Presentment.
 When the same item is returned, it is called a 1st Presentment Returned.
 If the returned item is Re-Presentable, this is followed by a 2nd Presentment, which if returned is called a 2nd Presentment Returned.
 If the 2nd Presentment Return is Re-Presentable, this is followed by yet a 3rd Presentment.
 If returned, this is called a 3rd Presentment Returned.
 Banks and ACH Processors are paid immediately on all items submitted, and are also charged immediately for all returns that come back to them.